-To answer this question we created a set of videos wherein an actor (‘Chris’) pretended to disclose personal information on his YouTube channel.
+To answer this, we created a set of videos wherein an actor (‘Chris’) disclosed personal information on his YouTube channel.
 In one video he emitted positive self-statements (e.g., “When I was in college I helped my friend study for his final exam”) while in another he emitted negative statements (e.g., “I won’t give up my seat on a bus if I see a heavily pregnant woman standing.
 It’s not my problem if she needs it more than me”).
-A first group of participants were asked to navigate to YouTube (where the videos were hosted), watch either the positive or negative variant, and then provide measures of their self-reported attitudes, automatic attitudes, and behavioral intentions towards Chris.
-Results indicated that genuine videos strongly biased people’s initial impressions of the target (see Fig X.): stats here.
+A first group of participants were asked to navigate to YouTube (where the videos were hosted), watch either the positive or negative variant, and then provided measures of their self-reported attitudes, automatic attitudes, and behavioral intentions towards Chris.
+Results indicated that genuine videos strongly biased people’s initial impressions of Chris (see Fig X.): stats here.

 A second group encountered the same procedure but with one key difference: they watched a Deepfaked video of Chris.
 This video was generated by feeding authentic footage of the actor to a deep neural network and having it output a synthetic copy.
 These videos digitally manipulated Chris into emitting the same statements as in the genuine footage (for examples of the videos see link).
 We found that a single exposure to one of these Deepfakes strongly biased how the target was perceived, and that by digitally controlling his actions, we could influence how much he was either liked or despised (see Fig X.): stats here.
 These findings replicated when a different algorithmic process was used to generate the videos and also generalized from one synthetic media type (videos) to another (audio).
 That is, in a separate set of studies, we fed audio recordings of the actor to a deep neural network and had it create a completely synthetic clone of his voice.
 One group listened to the clone saying the same statements as in the videos while another listened to genuine recordings of the actor.
 Synthetically cloning the target’s voice and manipulating what he said allowed us to control (automatic) attitudes and intentions towards the target (see Fig X.): stats here.

+[material needed here on how bad people are at detecting deepfakes, and that even those who detected them still were biased by them]

 Demonstrating that Deepfakes influence person perception is an important first step.
 Nevertheless, many questions remain.
 For instance, how effective are Deepfakes in changing what we think and feel?
 Most - including our own - contain minor video or audio artefacts which, to a discerning eye, represent ‘tell-tale’ signs of manipulation.
 It’s possible that these artefacts undermine the believability and thus validity of synthetic media as an information source.
 If so, then we would expect Deepfakes to bias people to a lesser extent than authentic content.
 Yet comparing the meta-analytic effects of Deepfakes to those produced by the authentic videos revealed that the former were just as effective in shifting attitudes and intentions as the latter (see Fig X.) stats here.
 It seems that Deepfakes don’t have to be perfect in order to hack the human mind and do so in ways that are comparable to authentic media sources.
+After all, significant negative societal implications can still come from fooling just some people some of the time.